 Ceremony Type + Length

-Another factor is your ceremony length, as well as how much time there will be between the ceremony and the start of the reception.
+Another factor is your ceremony length, as well as how much time there will be BETWEEN the ceremony and the start of the reception/ cocktail hour.
 For example, a Catholic ceremony can be several hours long and will often be much earlier in the day, due to church and Mass schedules.
 The reception may not be until much later in the evening.
 This means that many of your group photos and family photos can be taken during that huge gap.
 Additionally, there’s sometimes a several hour gap between the end of the ceremony and the start of cocktail hour at the reception.
 If this is your plan, you will most likely need more than 8-12 hours of coverage.
 But if your ceremony is 30 minutes or less, and is immediately followed by your reception, you can get away with less.

 A First Look

 Another factor that affects your coverage is whether you intend to do a First Look.
 90% of our couples opt to do a First Look, even when they initially thought they didn’t want to do one, due to the many benefits.
 But it can mean either additional hours of coverage or rearranging the timeline a bit.

 If you want to do a First Look that means that you can get all your wedding party pictures, romantic couple’s pictures, and family pictures done BEFORE the ceremony, which is a huge bonus.
 You don’t have to make your guests wait an hour or more to start the festivities while you rush through pictures (the most important pictures of the day, I might add), which provides your guests a better experience.
 Also on a traditional wedding day that does NOT involve a First Look, the couple gets to spend on average just 2-3 hours together on their WEDDING DAY.
 Let that sink in.
 Oh and there’s a loud reception going on around you with hundreds of people trying to talk to you.
 You rarely get a moment to just be together.
 At a wedding that does include a First Look you get to spend almost the entire day together, along with all of your closest friends!